TheGloriousGenesis/CS_Learning/AWS Cloud Practitioner/README.md

   - Providing a single point of contact for traffic into the auto-scaling group

 ### AWS Messaging Service
-Monolithic
-- Single component application
-Microservices
-- Decoupled component, allows scaling and development independent of other components

 **Simple Notification Service - NOTIFICATIONs**
 - Create topic.
 Have publishers and subscribers to topic